 Yahweh spoke to Moses, Tell the Israelites: On the first day of the seventh month hold a worship festival.
 It will be a memorial day, a holy assembly announced by the blowing of ram's horns.
 Don't do any regular work.
 Bring a sacrifice by fire to Yahweh.

-But Yom Teruah isn't really the Jewish New Year, in fact, it falls on the first day of Tishri which is the seventh month of the year.
+But Yom Teruah is not really the Jewish New Year, in fact, it falls on the first day of Tishri which is the seventh month of the year.
 The real New Year is in Aviv1 when Pesach/Passover occurs.

 In traditional Judaism, Rosh Hashanah, meaning the head of the year, is celebrated as Jewish New Years Day.
 The holiday is observed on the first two days of the Hebrew month of Tishri which usually falls in September or October.